COVID-19 Office Safety Guidelines

 We hope that you and your family are in good health during these unprecedented times.
-Our community has been through a lot over the last few months, and we are all looking forward to resuming our normal habits and routines.
+Our community has been through a lot in recent years.
 While many things have changed, one thing has remained the same, which is our commitment to the safety of our patients and staff.

 Infection control has always been a top priority for our practice and you may have seen this during previous visits to our office.
 We want to tell you about the infection control procedures we follow in our practice to keep patients and staff safe.

 Our office follows the most current infection control recommendations made by the American Dental Association (ADA), the U.S. Centers for Disease Control and Prevention (CDC) and the Occupational Safety and Health Administration (OSHA).
 We follow the activities of these agencies so that we are up-to-date on any new rulings or guidance that may be issued.
 Our office staff is trained and certified on a yearly basis to ensure compliance with OSHA standards.